-The goal of the Program is to exceed 2,000 small to medium business customer sessions during 2009-11 program cycle.
+The goal of the Program is to engage 200 per quarter small to medium business customer sessions during -2013 - 2014 program cycle.

 The marketing strategies to support program objectives are:

 - Direct mail to target SoCalGas customers; - Marketing messages incorporated into appropriate marketing materials, and - Marketing to target customers through trade shows and, industry associations.